forcedotcom/salesforcedx-vscode/contributing/tests.md

 - The first, optional, parameter is a location to a folder that will serve as the workspace to run the tests.
-If you omit this, it just uses a clean workspace (which is usually what you want).
+If you omit this, it just uses a clean workspace.
 - `--extensionDevelopmentPath` - This governs what extensions are loaded
 - `--extensionTestsPath` - This governs what tests are actually run.
-This seems to be a specific folder so you cannot add a wildcard.
+This must be an absolute path and cannot be a wildcard.

 ### Running through the CLI

-You should add an entry like `"test": "node ./node_modules/vscode/bin/test"` to your package.json.
+You should add an entry like `"test:vscode-integration": "node ../../scripts/run-vscode-integration-tests-with-top-level-extensions"` or `"test:vscode-integration": "node ../../scripts/run-vscode-integration-tests"` to your package.json.

-When you run `npm test` it will actually go ahead and fetch an instance of code into the .vscode-test folder and run your tests with that instance.
+When you run `npm test:vscode-integration` it will actually go ahead and fetch an instance of code into the .vscode-test folder and run your tests with that instance.
 Thus, the .vscode-test folder should be put into your .gitignore (and other .ignore files such as .npmignore and .vscodeignore)